 If that sounds intimidating, don’t panic!
 The same principles we’ve just talked through apply whichever integrations you’re concerned with:

-- APIs and integrations solve the technical interoperability issues;
+- APIs and integrations solve the technical interoperability issues

-- your metamodel solves the semantic issues (i.e. a common language)
+- Your metamodel solves the semantic issues (i.e. a common language)

-- the same Time/Detail framework helps you decide where data should be mastered where.
+- The same Time/Detail framework helps you decide where data should be mastered where.

 To help you with this, try plotting your tooling onto the framework above to determine the correct integration approach.

-Integrating with your CMDB - Key Takeaways
+Integrating With Your CMDB - Key Takeaways

-So let’s quickly recap on the key points covered above:
+Let’s quickly recap on the key points covered above:

 - There is no 'One Tool to Rule Them All': EA tools and CMDBs have separate functions.